darkstne/website/pages/staff.md

 </div>
 </center>

 Executives are the "bosses" of the network who are responsible for the network's operations, moderation team and the long-term goals of the network moving forward.
+In general, they oversee:
+* Long-term network operations
+* Feedback and operations of individual servers
+* Current and future network infrastructure
 <br>
 <a class="button button--secondary button--rounded button--lg" style="margin-top: 1rem; margin-bottom: 1rem; background-color: #e74c3c;" href="{{ site.baseurl }}/hc/content-moderation#executive">Learn more about Executives</a>